jorbDehmel/colloid-tracking/docs/project_overview.md

  * `frequencies` This is a list of the frequencies in Hertz which were applied.
 The first entry should correspond to the first filepath in `filepaths`, and so on.

 If these variables are properly set, the protocol listed at the head of `simple.py` will be executed.
 However, overfiltering is likely to be an issue, and this program does not have the capability to recover from that.

+## `bulk_rename.py`

+This script takes one command-line argument: The folder to rename.
+This is to be used after the automated reorganization of output files.
+It strips artifacts of name disambiguation, like `.avi.avi`.

+## `reformat_all_avis.py`

+This script takes two command-line arguments: The first is the directory inside which to save a copy of the reformatted `avi` files, and the second is the directory to recursively search for said files.
+It will iterate through all the subfolders of this second argument, re-encoding and re-sizing all `*.avi` files that it finds.
+It will also save a copy of this output file in the output directory specified in the first argument.
+This script will save the reformatted videos in their original location and in the output folder. **It will *not* overwrite the original files.** When saved in the output folder, the names will be disambiguated to include their fully-qualified path.

 ## `filterer.py`